20200214\_stuck\_block\_350094

 **4. START MASTERNODE FROM LOCAL WALLET**

-Before restarting the masternode from local wallet, make sure to have your local wallet closed and add the following preferential nodes in your sin.conf
+Before restarting the masternode from local wallet, make sure to have your local wallet closed and add the following preferential nodes in your `sin.conf` file located at `%appdata%\SIN`.
+If you don't have the file, manually create it.

 Add at the end of the file the following lines.